s4yhii/s4yhii.github.io/_posts/2025-08-25-Tickets-popcorn-please.md

 Some of the booking IDs I brute-forced returned perfectly valid, usable tickets, while others came back as expired or invalid.
 If the showtime was scheduled for the same day, the receipt was essentially “live” and could be used to claim entry.
 Anything older would still return a receipt, but one that no longer held any real-world value.

-This meant that, in practice, an attacker could target today’s active IDs and potentially walk into a cinema with someone else’s booking.
-The combination of weak identifiers, no authentication, and the time-sensitive nature of these receipts turned what looked like “just a privacy leak” into a real access control issue with direct financial and reputational impact.
+This meant an attacker could take a valid booking ID, use it against the system, and walk into the cinema using someone else’s ticket.
+Because the IDs were weak and there was no authentication, what first looked like a small privacy issue quickly became a serious access control flaw, with real financial and reputational impact.

 # Act III — The Cipher in the Browser